cchen607/HonorsCapstone/README.md

-# HonorsCapstone
+# Social Connection in Times of Economic Crisis: COVID-19 and Unemployment
-Code files in R Markdown used for UCR Honors Capstone Project.\
+Code file in R Markdown used for my UCR Honors Capstone Project.
+The code was used to produce all necessary visualizations and regressions for my analysis.

-Data files necessary are stored in the `data-files` branch. \
+Data files necessary are stored in the `data` folder.

-The final paper and presentation have also been included.
+The final paper, slides presentation, and poster presentation have also been included.